 My research interests lie at the intersection of psychometrics and quantitative methods in psychology.
 I am particularly interested in longitudinal data modeling, with a focus on traditional and intensive designs.
-My work encompasses various analytical strategies, including linear growth curve modeling and advanced methods tailored for intensive longitudinal data, such as dynamic structural equation modeling (DSEM).
+My work encompasses various analytical strategies, including linear growth-curve modeling and advanced methods tailored to intensive longitudinal data, such as dynamic structural equation modeling (DSEM).
 I am especially interested in capturing, modeling, and interpreting temporal structures in psychological processes.
 In addition, as I continue to deepen my training, I am also interested in applying diverse statistical tools to address practical research problems in psychology.

 Using GLMM-based joint modeling frameworks to capture multiple processes simultaneously (e.g., accuracy and response time)